FROM THE CHINESE ZEN MASTERS

 That to have no reality means not to be one-sided, neither empty nor not-empty,

 For this is the genuine form of Tathagatahood.

-27. The Mind like a mirror is brightly illuminating and knows no obstructions,
+27. The Mind like a mirror is brightly illuminating and knows

 It penetrates the vast universe to its minutest crevices;

 All its contents, multitudinous in form, are reflected in the Mind,

 Which, shining like a perfect gem, has no surface, nor the inside.